Runcorn Linnets F.C.: History

 After three consecutive seasons of finishing runners-up, Runcorn finished fourth in the 2016–17 season, which was their lowest in four years.
 In the 2017-18 season, Runcorn Linnets finished the season in first, four points ahead of second placed Widnes, who also gained promotion.
 Runcorn also went on to have the highest number of goals scored and the fewest goals conceded.

 After two seasons being cancelled due to the Covid pandemic, Runcorn finished 4th in the 2021–22 season.
 They beat Leek 4–1 in the playoff semi final but lost 2–1 to Marine in the playoff final with a sellout crowd of 1,600 at the APEC Taxis Stadium.
 Calum McIntyre left his role as manager at the end of season to join Chester.

 In the 2022–23 season Runcorn made it to the Liverpool Senior Cup final where they once again lost to Marine on penalties at the DCBL Stadium after a 0–0 draw in front of 2,651 fans.

 Runcorn finished 6th in this season with manager Dave Wild leaving the club before the play offs, with Billy Paynter taking over till the end of the season.
 The club went on to win away at Leek in the playoff semi final before losing their third final in a year against Workington 2–1 after extra time in the play off final, despite going 1–0 up early on.
 Billy then remained as Runcorn manager for the upcoming season.

 In the 2023–24 season Runcorn once again qualified for the Northern Premier League West playoffs with a second-place finish.
 They lost 2–0 to City of Liverpool FC in the semi final.
 Following the loss, manager Billy Paynter stepped down from his position, after just over a year in charge.
 Antony Kay was announced as the new Runcorn manager ahead of the 2024–25 season, after appearing 41 times for the Yellows the previous season.
+On 2 January 2026 after a 5-0 defeat at home to Witton Albion FC, manager Brad Cooke stepped down and on January 5, Michael Ellison returned to the club as manager for a second stint after leading Widnes FC to the title the previous year.